drasis/Dada-Engine/README.md

 A work in progress...
-Paired with John to get [Dada Engine](https://dev.null.org/dadaengine/manual-1.0/dada.html) to compile to Web Assembly, working on debugging making a friendly JS interface & documentation.
+Paired with John to get [Dada Engine](https://dev.null.org/dadaengine/manual-1.0/dada.html) to compile to Web Assembly, working on debugging, making a friendly JS interface & documenting.
 Eta soon!